joeyqlim/good.sg/README.md

 * "This morning, I stepped out of the MRT to let other passengers alight."

 ### User Stories
-* As a resident of Singapore, I want to encourage and be encouraged by other residents who do good things for society
+* As a user, I want to encourage and be encouraged by other residents who do good things for society in Singapore through making posts and viewing others' posts
-* As a resident of Singapore, I want to be aware and spread awareness of good social etiquette in Singapore
+* As a user, I want to be aware and spread awareness of good social etiquette in Singapore through making posts and viewing others' posts
+* As an administrator, I want to be able to view and edit the admin status of other users
+* As an administrator, I want to be able to edit, add and delete post categories
+* As an administrator, I want to be able to view a list of all registered

 ## Screenshots
 <img src="https://i.imgur.com/wYPwZFz.png" />